jcirce/pressure-rig-software/readme.md

 5. Start Test (click on camera window)
 Once camera in focus, and tube has settled, use keyboard for commands
+- press _space bar_ to start test
+follow instructions on the terminal (while still clicked on the camera window).
 - press _space bar_ to increase pressure
 - press _m_ key to take photo